msjonker/dox-blog/README.md

 _Note that it should take you 2-4 hours to complete this assignment._

+## How to Submit your Completed Assignment

+1. Fork the `dox-blog` repository by visiting [this page](https://gitlab.com/doximity-review/dox-blog/forks) and clicking the fork button on the top right.
+2. Create a new branch by visiting https://gitlab.com/`YOUR-GITLAB`/dox-blog/branches - name your branch after your `firstname-lastname`.
+3. At this point, you can grab the SSH URL at the top of https://gitlab.com/`YOUR-GITLAB`/dox-blog, clone the repository locally and do you work on the newly created branch.
+4. Visit https://gitlab.com/`YOUR-GITLAB`/dox-blog/project_members under "Add a Member" type in `doximity-review` under "Select members to invite", select a role of `Master` and click "Add to project".
+4. Once you are ready to submit your work, go back to https://gitlab.com/`YOUR-GITLAB`/dox-blog and click on "Create merge Request" on the top right.
+5. From the page above, title and describe your assignment.
+Then select `doximity-review` from the "Assignee" dropdown, and click the "Submit merge request" button.

+## Please Read the Following Carefully

+* You will have access to this repository for **2-weeks only**, please complete your assignment within this time frame.
+* Code Style Guide can be found [here](https://github.com/bbatsov/ruby-style-guide), use 2 soft-tabs.
+* The tests included are very basic, better tests are encouraged particularly for logic you add.
+* Please refrain from including unnecessary gems or spending time on CSS.
+Avoid pushing indentation changes to current files, this makes the changeset harder to read.
+* The use of any kind of JavaScript front-end enhancements is 100% optional, feel free to add if you'd like to show your skills.
+This should NOT be where you spend most of your time.
+* Once completed, email a link of your merge (https://gitlab.com/YOUR-GITLAB/dox-blog/merge_requests/1) request to your point of contact at Doximity.

 ### Setup

 Run `bin/setup` and then boot the app with `rails server`